luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/076_minimum_window_substring.md

 So this implementation is technically **O(S * (S+T))** due to python.

 When implementing these type of two pointer questions.
-I recommend to avoid using indexes as much as possible and use iterators.
+I recommend to **avoid using indexes as much as possible and use iterators**.
 It is very easy to get a one off error doing these and within a 30 minute timeframe, it is very risky.
 Just talk about using indexes instead and you will be fine.